ReadSprintReading RetentionActive Recall for Reading

 Is active recall useful for general nonfiction, not just textbooks?

 Yes.
-It is especially useful for nonfiction because the goal is often to retain and apply ideas after the reading session ends.
+It is especially useful for nonfiction because the goal is usually to retain and apply ideas after the reading session ends.